-Prepping this dish couldn’t be simpler!
+Prepping for this tilapia recipe couldn't be simpler!
 You will need to slice an onion, and mince the garlic, ginger and chilis (if using).
 I love using a small food processor to make easy work of mincing the garlic and ginger.
 However you can mince by hand if you like.

-Simply combine some curry paste with your minced garlic, ginger, and chilis (if using), add some lemon juice to loosen it up, and then you have your paste ready to coat your fish with!
+Simply combine in a small bowl some curry paste with your minced garlic, ginger, and chilis (if using).
+This will make a thick paste, but we will add some lemon juice to loosen it up.
+Then you have your paste ready to coat your fresh fish with!

 The Easy Method To Cook This Dish

 Easy prep is followed by easy method!
 Indian cooking doesn't get much simpler than this!

 Begin by heating a nonstick frying pan or cast iron skillet to medium-high heat.
 Then simply fry the sliced onion in olive oil for a few minutes until golden brown and soft.
 You'll then add the fish fillets coated with the spice paste, and fry each side for a couple of minutes.